 Have there been changes in the way mitral valves are repaired?
 Is it also an area that benefits from the hybrid approach?

 The mitral valve repair we do here is something we're very proud of.
 We’re one of the largest programs in the country with one of the highest repair rates and certainly one of the best success rates.
-And frankly, something that I think more people need to know about because many patients who are seen in small programs, which may have very good results for other types of operations like coronary bypass, just may not have the experience.
+And frankly, it’s something that I think more people need to know about because many patients who are seen in small programs, which may have very good results for other types of operations, like coronary bypass, just may not have the experience in the valvular space.

 What does experience mean for patients?
 How does it make treatment different exactly?

 Great question.
-Sometimes patients may not even realize they're candidates for a less invasive procedure or a non-invasive procedure otherwise.
-So, the next thing I think is very important to know is that the mitral valve is not the only valve that we repair—we obviously repair a lot of tricuspid valves—but one of the more exciting recent areas of development in our specialty has been aortic valve repair, which traditionally had never been done, but in the last decade or so is being done more effectively, often in combination.
-A lot of patients who have combinations of diseases are not coincidental but are actually are connected.
+Sometimes patients may not even realize they're candidates for a less invasive procedure or a non-invasive procedure.
+So, the next thing I think is very important to know is that the mitral valve is not the only valve that we repair—we obviously repair a lot of tricuspid valves—but one of the more exciting recent areas of development in our specialty has been aortic valve repair, which traditionally had never been done, but in the last decade or so is being done more effectively, often in combination with other valves or aortic surgery.
+In many patients, combinations of diseases are not coincidental, but are actually connected.

-How common is it to have heart disease in multiple valves?
+How common is it to have heart disease in combination with aortic valve disease?

-5% of people have disease in bicuspid aortic valves.
+5% of people have bicuspid aortic valves.
 So, it's a significant percentage of the population.
-And then even outside of the bicuspid population, there are tens of thousands of patients a year with aortic aneurysms, aortic dissections, and those things are often either directly related or sometimes consequentially related to valves.
+Not only do patients with bicuspid aortic valves have a higher incidence of valve disease, and at a younger age, but there is also an association between bicuspid aortic valves and aortic pathology.
+This means that many patients have combination disease affecting both the aortic valve and aorta, which is very complicated to treat.
+And then outside of the bicuspid population, there are tens of thousands of patients a year with aortic aneurysms, aortic dissections, and those things are often either directly related or sometimes consequentially related to valves.

 Because the aortic valve and the aorta are not only anatomically related but also in many cases genetically related with similar diseases or shared diseases, it is important when you have an aortic problem or when you have valve problem to see someone who can look at the larger picture and make sure that you're getting the whole problem taken care of.
 These operations are amongst the riskiest that are done because of the branches of the aorta leading to the brain and to the spinal cord.